-Popularized in countless action movies of the 90s, you’d think they went extinct along with the idea of privacy but, in 2021, burner phones are still a thing.
+Popularized in countless action movies of the 90s, you’d think they went extinct along with the idea of privacy but burner phones are still a thing.

 What is a burner phone?
 As per the old-times definition, a burner phone is any cheap, disposable phone that you simply throw away when you don’t need it anymore.